Sandy River and Rangeley Lakes Railroad: Receivership

 In 1928 Oxford Paper Company began shipping pulpwood from Barnjum to their mill in Rumford Falls.
 The receivers operated extra winter trains to Barnjum, and were encouraged to resume full year service over the former P&R commencing 20 May 1929.
 The last steam train left Rangeley in May 1931 and railcar service over the former P&R north of Phillips ended in the autumn of 1931.
-Following a precedent set three years earlier on the Kennebec Central Railroad, Maxey suspended all train and railcar service when the last mills shipping their products via the SR&RL transferred their business to highway trucking firms.
+Following a precedent set three years earlier on the Kennebec Central Railroad, Maxcy suspended all train and railcar service when the last mills shipping their products via the SR&RL transferred their business to highway trucking firms.
 Two SR&RL highway trucks began carrying express shipments on 8 July 1932, and no trains operated over any part of the railroad through the following winter.

 Dismantling

 After observing reliability of winter truck traffic over Maine State Route 16, the Lawrence Plywood Company petitioned the railroad to resume service from their Carrabasset mill to Farmington.
 Operations resumed on 17 April 1933, with sale of unused equipment as scrap to meet operating costs.
 Dismantling of the former P&R began during the summer of 1934, but service to Phillips was required to reach the railroad machine shops; so the receivers petitioned for abandonment when rail removal reached Phillips in April 1935.
 A scrap metal firm purchased the railroad at auction in May and service ended on 2 July 1935.
 Remaining rails were lifted for scrap metal in 1936.